andrewt0301/hse-acos-course/docs/grades.md

 ### Rounding

-Module and exam scores are rounded hundredthsю
+Module and exam scores are rounded to hundredths (the precision is 0.01).

 ### Automatic Grades

 Students, who have __attended > 75%__ of classes in both modules, can get an automatic grade.
 The formula is the following:

 $$G = \frac{M_3 + M_4}{2} - 1$$